OmriLevy888/RegelLang/documentation/ListsAndMaps.md

 Items may also be consumed out of lists.
 This can only be done if the list is mutable (declared using `var`).
-When consuming a list item, an exception to the way consuming works is made; since it is impossible to always know at compile time where accesses to the list will beb made and if they are made after such an item has been consumed from the list, a compile time error cannot be generated, but in order to allow for consuming large items in lists, the value at that cell is immediately set to the default value for the type.
+When consuming a list item, an exception to the way consuming works is made; since it is impossible to always know at compile time where accesses to the list will be made and if they are made after such an item has been consumed from the list, a compile time error cannot be generated, but in order to allow for consuming large items in lists, the value at that cell is immediately set to the default value for the type.
 All built in types have a